Skip to Content

 To sew the top hole closed, pass the needle, from front to back, through the front loop only of each stitch around and then pull tight.

-Secure your sewing with a knot, trim the tail, and sew in any remaining length.
+Secure your sewing with a knot, trim your tail, and sew in any remaining length.

 Set your strawberry aside for now, and follow the directions below for the crochet strawberry leaves.